Cortrah/Discourse-Notes/chapter1.md

 2. Discourse with a custom vagrant setup
 3. Installation from script (osx only)

+I've had good luck with 1 on two computers, havn't tried 2 and have had many failed tests with #3 that I'm working through and learning from.

 ## 1. Discourse with Vagrant

 The following instructions will automatically download and provision a virtual machine for you to begin hacking